TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-03-fetch/walkthrough.md

 # What is fetch?

 Sometimes we want to get data or perform an action on another computer.
 One common way to do this is by visiting websites.
-Whenever you visit a website, your computer sends a request.
-The request's configuration helps determine what happens when the other device receives it.
-Javascript provides the `fetch` method, which allows you to send such requests to other computers based on a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) (Uniform Resource Locator) you provide.
+When you enter a the URL for a website in your web browser, the browser sends a HTTP request to the computer running the website, called the "server".
+The configuration of a HTTP request tells the server what to do with that request.
+Usually, when we visit a website from our browser, we send a HTTP GET request, which is a type of request which tells the server we want to "get" the website.

+To send HTTP requests, Javascript provides the `fetch` method. `fetch` lets us configure and send HTTP requests, including those that would let us get the contents of a website from our code!
+When we send a request with `fetch`, just like in the browser, we use a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL).

 ## Using fetch